dabiddo/dabiddo.net/src/pages/about.md

 I'm making this site in the hopes of learning more frontend development and new technologies.
 Currently I'm studying japanese with the hope of landing a job and live sometime in Japan, as I like the culture and the contrast between their big cities and the temples.
 <div class="divider"></div>
-I'm not very active on social media, with the exception of twitter, I usually spend some free time there reading posts about technology, and the japanese language.
+I'm not very active on social media, with the exception of <a href="https://twitter.com/dabiddokun" target="_blank">Twitter</a>, I usually spend some free time there reading posts about technology, and the japanese language.